 Montserrat & Source Sans Pro

-Another neutral mix of easy-to-read print.
-Both Montserrat and Source Sans Pro are laconic and versatile and were created for internet platforms.
-This combination will work well for a website or a blog without distracting attention from the content.
+This combination is another neutral mix of easy-to-read prints.
+Both Montserrat and Source Sans Pro are laconic and versatile, and both were created for internet platforms.
+This combination will work well for a website or a blog that needs a condensed font pairing that doesn’t distract from the content.

 Oswald & Merriweather